dheerajram13/DogBreed/README.md

 # DogBreed

-A website to fetch dog's image based on breed.
+A website to fetch dog's image based on their breed name.

 ## Getting Started